Patterns and Purposes: A Cross-Journal Analysis of AI Tool Usage in Academic Writing: Discussion

 To provide differentiated support for researchers, academic journals are required to develop targeted guidelines for the use of AI tools.
 However, numerous academic journals lack established AI usage policies, not to mention differentiated support systems.
 According to a survey of the top 100 academic publishers, only 24\% provided guidance on the use of Generative AI \citep{ganjavi2024publishers}.

 Thirdly, improving manuscript readability is the primary purpose, while grammar checking is the secondary purpose.
-Additionally, statistical analysis and literature searching are also common usage scenarios.
+Additionally, statistical analysis and literature search/reference formatting were less frequent but notable use cases.
 This raises new academic ethical questions about whether non-language enhancement purposes, such as data analysis and abstract generation, should be permitted in AI tool usage.
 The scope of AI usage in academic contexts remains an unresolved issue.

-Some academic journals encourage authors to use AI for editing manuscript and papers, , provided that the technology’s contribution is appropriately recognized \citep{crawford2023artificial}.
+Some academic journals encourage authors to use AI for editing manuscript, provided that the technology’s contribution is appropriately recognized \citep{crawford2023artificial}.
 However, the specific effectiveness and extent of policy implementation remain uncertain, considering the accuracy of AI-generated text \citep{Hu06122024}.
 Academics across disciplines have been quick to adopt new technologies and tools to assist with research and practice \citep{GREWAL2021229}.
 The ongoing discussions include considerations about listing ChatGPT as a co-author, requirements for disclosing AI usage in the acknowledgments section, and the potential necessity of submitting a separate declaration document to journals specifying AI-generated content \citep{doi:10.1177/14413582231167882}.

 Finally, a notable finding reveals that researchers integrate AI tools throughout the entire research cycle.
 At the pre-research stage, generative AI facilitates brainstorming and exploration of diverse research angles.
-During manuscript development, AI supports data analysis and abstract composition. \citet{huang2024evaluating} argues that researchers tend to use generative AI tools as auxiliary tools to analyze data and inspire more innovative ideas.
+During manuscript development, AI supports data analysis and abstract composition. \citet{huang2024evaluating} argue that researchers tend to use generative AI tools as auxiliary tools to analyze data and inspire more innovative ideas.
 In the final stage, it aids in refining language and improving readability.
 ChatGPT can take on the role of a virtual advisor that supports study and research, not only resolving questions but also providing reviews and feedback \citep{choi2021chatgpt}.
+AI shifts authorship from a purely writing-centered role toward a supervisory and accountability-oriented role.